 A peruse of Twitter the last couple of days showed a lot of Creators on the platform get a bit worried about the fan-supported platform going away.
 Why?
 The reason just might be comedian Owen Benjamin.

 In California, the law states that arbitration fees must be paid in advance.
-So if the average arbitration costing around $10,000 the costs for Patroen could total $750,000 before they even get into arbitration adding the idea that the platform could be bankrupted before any money (if any) is given to the claimants.
+So if the average arbitration costing around $10,000 the costs for Patroen could total $750,000 before they even get into arbitration.
+Putting forth the idea that Patreon could be bankrupted before any money (if even won) is given to the claimants.

 Even moreso, Patreon changed its TOS at the top of the year as a direct result of these actions.
 Previously, their Terms of Service states those wanting arbitration must alert the company that they planned on doing this.
 Once these notifications happened, the tech company updated its TOS to bar claims the parties were going to bring.
 Stating that as a fan, they could not bring a claim against Patreon on behalf of the banned or suspended Creator.
 So they were informed these claims were coming upon request, then they changed the TOS as a direct result.